d-quach/Asset-Tracker/README.md

 ***Update 2022-09-01***: Google changed their policy on less secure apps attached to an account.
-Now app passwords can be generated and are separate from the main password.
+App passwords can now be generated and are separate from the main password.
 You may add an app password in the res/config.xml file for the Asset Tracker.

 The goal here was to summarize concepts that I have learned in school.
 This program is complete with a GUI, a connection to a MySQL database, and some features using the JavaMail API.
 GUI programming isn't my strongest point but I learned some things along the way.
 It might have been better to use the card layout instead of making multiple JFrames.